rorosaurus/FurretTotem/README.md

 * The original pixel art animation was done by the extremely talented [Alex Illustration](https://www.artstation.com/alexillustration)!
 We used Photoshop to modify the original animation and to make all the other animations!

 ## Where is Furret?
-Furret uses [Meshtastic](https://meshtastic.org/), a peer-to-peer LoRa mesh network, for long range reliable texting and GPS coordinate sharing!
-After getting your hardware and setting up the device, join his channel if you want to find Furret easily at festivals!
+Furret uses [Meshtastic](https://meshtastic.org/), a peer-to-peer LoRa mesh network, for long range (up to 10km!) reliable texting and GPS coordinate sharing!
+After getting your hardware (~$30) and setting up the device, join his channel and you can find Furret easily at festivals!
 We'll try to announce future planned events on Instagram!

-[Click here to join his channel](https://www.meshtastic.org/d/#CjAYAyIgmvE-KciSpfpBhmnGTf2xxqEcX0OudQ_G3KwMii1EzjIqClJhdmVGdXJyZXQ), or use the QR code below!
+[Click here to join his channel](https://www.meshtastic.org/d/#CjAYAyIgmvE-KciSpfpBhmnGTf2xxqEcX0OudQ_G3KwMii1EzjIqClJhdmVGdXJyZXQ), or scan the QR code below!

 ![Furret's Meshtastic Channel](/meshtastic-screenshot.png)

 ## Special Thanks
 * [@alex_illustrat](https://twitter.com/alex_illustrat) - who [originally created the 8bit pixel art for Furret Walking](https://www.youtube.com/watch?v=ylnLUMmBNKc).
 See more of his work on [ArtStation](https://alexillustration.artstation.com/)!
 * [narpy](https://www.youtube.com/channel/UCKYFHftFxQOJghmrEaK32sg) - for [starting the most adorable, wholesome, meme](https://www.youtube.com/watch?v=JVHybsJbTFY)
+* [@pikachutotem](https://www.instagram.com/pikachutotem/) - who inspired me to make Furret!
 * Sprite_tm, Craig A. Lindley, Louis Beaudoin, and Marc Merlin - for the below libraries and helpful forum posts :)
 * [bigclive](https://www.youtube.com/channel/UCtM5z2gkrGRuWd0JQMx76qA) for showing me the [perfect bubble blowing mechanism](https://www.youtube.com/watch?v=BvQtl3ciGcA)!